logo

 Therefore, it is always a good idea to double-check relevant information to receive your SWIFT payments in a timely manner.

-SWIFT Vs Virtual International Bank Accounts: Which One Should You Pick?
+SWIFT Money Transfer Vs Virtual International Bank Accounts: Which One Should You Pick?

-SWIFT payment system remains the most payment method option for cross-border transfers, but its high costs and longer processing times have led businesses to seek alternatives.
-One such solution is international virtual bank accounts.
-Platforms like Skydo provide businesses with free virtual accounts in major regions such as the US, UK, Europe, Canada, Australia, and Singapore.
-These virtual accounts function just like local bank accounts, allowing businesses to receive payments from clients in these regions via local transfers instead of costly international SWIFT transactions.
+While the SWIFT payment system is the go-to for cross-border transfers, its high costs and longer processing times have prompted businesses to seek alternatives.
+One viable solution is international virtual bank accounts.
+Platforms like Skydo offer businesses free virtual accounts in major regions, including the US, UK, Europe, Canada, Australia, and Singapore.
+These virtual accounts operate like local bank accounts, allowing businesses to receive payments via local transfers instead of incurring SWIFT fees.

-For example, if your client is based in the US, they can make a simple local bank transfer to your US-based virtual account using your international bank account number, avoiding SWIFT fees and delays.
-Skydo then consolidates these payments and transfers the funds to India, converting them at live forex rates.
-This ensures that exporters receive the full amount without losses from unfavourable exchange rates.
-The converted funds are then deposited directly into your local Indian bank account, all within 48 hours—offering a fast, cost-effective, and transparent alternative to SWIFT.
-Switch to Skydo today!
+For instance, if your client is in the US, they can make a local transfer to your US-based virtual account, avoiding SWIFT fees and delays.
+Skydo consolidates these payments and transfers the funds to India at live forex rates, ensuring exporters receive the full amount without losses from unfavourable exchange rates.
+The converted funds are deposited directly into your local Indian bank account within 48 hours, providing a fast, cost-effective, and transparent alternative to SWIFT.

 Save 50% on every international transfer